We are living in the age of digital where we research, socialize, get the news, work, and purchase online.

 Contrary to popular belief, direct mail can be an environmentally friendly marketing option.
 Many direct mail materials are produced using recycled paper and environmentally sustainable printing practices.

 Direct mail may have a long and storied history, but its relevance in today’s marketing landscape cannot be overlooked.
-From its ancient origins to its modern-day applications, direct mail continues to evolve and adapt.

 So, the next time you receive a piece of direct mail, take a moment to appreciate its rich history and enduring impact.